hugaped/MBNMAtime/README.md

 # MBNMAtime

-The goal of `MBNMAtime` is to provide a collection of useful commands that allow users to run time-course Model-Based Network Meta-Analyses (MBNMA) or Model-Based Meta-Analyses (MBMA).
+The goal of `MBNMAtime` is to provide a collection of useful commands that allow users to run time-course Model-Based Network Meta-Analysis (MBNMA).
 This allows meta-analysis of studies with multiple follow-up measurements that can account for time-course for a single or multiple treatment comparisons.

 Including all available follow-up measurements within a study makes use of all the available evidence in a way that maintains connectivity